innodjet/micro-service/README.md

-# micro_service
-Microservices with Node, Docker and Nginx
+# Building Microservices with Node, Docker , Nginx and Mongo db